USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 <!-- END COMMENT -->

 To solve the photochemistry, the model uses one of three numerical methods or solvers.
 They differ by accuracy, generalization, and computational efficiency, i.e. model run times.
 Options include Euler Backward Iterative (EBI) solver (Hertel et al., 1993),  Rosenbrock (ROS3) solver (Sandu et al., 1997), and Sparse Matrix Vectorized GEAR (SMVGEAR) solver (Jacobson and Turco, 1994).
-The EBI solver is default method because it is the fastest but is less accurate and must be _tailored_ for each mechanism.
+The EBI solver is the default method for all chemical mechanisms except cb6r5m_ae7_aq because it is the fastest but is less accurate and must be _tailored_ for each mechanism.
+The dafault solver for cb6r5m_ae7_aq is ROS3 since it is faster than the EBI solver.
 The BuildScript defines which EBI solver to use as below.

 ```
  set ModGas    = gas/ebi_${Mechanism}